• Services

 Give your opinion on whether 'media literacy' should be a compulsory subject in schools and adult education.
 Support your answer with reasons and examples.

-"Modern societies are strongly shaped by the way information is communicated through media.
+Modern societies are strongly shaped by the way information is communicated through media.
 Traditional media such as newspapers, radio, and television once acted as the main gatekeepers of public information.
-Today, digital media platforms allow individuals to create, share, and comment on content instantly, often without editorial control.
-This shift has increased access to information but has also created new challenges.
+Today, digital media platforms have transformed communication, allowing individuals to create, share, and comment on content instantly, often without editorial control.
+This digital media impact has increased access to information but also introduced new challenges, particularly in the realm of advertising strategies that can contribute to misinformation.

 At the same time, social media has changed communication styles.
 Messages are often shorter, more emotional, and designed to attract attention quickly.
 Algorithms prioritise content that generates strong reactions, which can reinforce existing beliefs and limit exposure to different viewpoints.
-As a result, media users may experience so-called “echo chambers,” where they mainly encounter opinions similar to their own.
+As a result, media users may experience so-called 'echo chambers,' where they mainly encounter opinions similar to their own.

 Despite its risks, modern media also offers opportunities.
-It allows marginalised voices to be heard, enables rapid information sharing in emergencies, and supports global communication on an unprecedented scale."
+It allows marginalised voices to be heard, enables rapid information sharing in emergencies, and supports global communication on an unprecedented scale.

 Copyright © 2026 The Art of Words.